 “Products” means the Software, Service, Trial Products (defined in Section 2.3) and Beta Versions (defined in Section 2.4).

-“Service” means web-based or mobile applications provided by Ping Identity that are identified on an Order Form or otherwise made available to Customer.
+“Service” means hosted, software-as-a-service offerings provided by Ping Identity that are identified on an Order Form or otherwise made available to Customer.

 “Software” means the Ping Identity programs identified on an Order Form or otherwise downloaded or installed by Customer.